 THE HIGH COURT REVERSAL

-—March 26 , 2013: Italy's highest court vacated the acquittal, ordering a new appeals trial in a scathing decision that attacked the Perugia appellate court's logic and ordered evidence to be examined that had been omitted previously.
+—March 26, 2013: Italy’s highest court vacated the acquittal, ordering a new appeals trial in a scathing decision that attacked the Perugia appellate court’s logic and ordered the examination of evidence that had been omitted previously.

 APPEAL NO. 2 IN FLORENCE

 —Jan.
 30, 2014: The court reaffirmed the 2009 murder and sexual assault convictions against Knox and Sollecito.
-Knox's sentence was increased to 28 1/2 years, which also included time for the slander conviction.
-Sollecito's was confirmed at 25 years.
+Knox’s sentence was increased to 28 1/2 years, including time for the slander conviction.
+Sollecito’s was confirmed at 25 years.